PyFilesystem/pyfilesystem2/docs/source/openers.rst

     myprotocol://example.org?key1=value1&key2

 The query string would be decoded as ``{"key1": "value1", "key2": ""}``.

+Query strings are used to provide additional filesystem-specific information used when opening.
 See the filesystem documentation for information on what query string parameters are supported.

 Opening FS URLS